SiposPtr/SiposPtr.github.io/index.md

 I am an 18 years old hungarian boy who loves IT a programming.

 ### About this site
 I was **really** bored at the summer of 2018 so i decided to make something useful.
 I always do that but then i delete the project and forget about it.
-Now it wont be like this
+I thought that this summer should be unique.
+I don't know what to do with this yet but maybe after September i will upload things.

 ### Support or Contact